 Depending on the nature of your campaign there are an assortment of crowdfunding platforms to choose from.
 When done well, crowdfunding is an experience that can not only provide you with a significant amount of capital to develop and build upon your business idea but it gives you market validation by letting you know that people are interested and are willing to support you.

 It is a misconception to think that the bigger the crowdfunding platform, the higher the chance of success.
-Each project attracts its own type of crowd and funders don’t go looking for projects, you have to find and reach out to them to succeed.
+Each campaign attracts its own type of crowd and backers don’t go looking for campaigns, you have to find and reach out to them to succeed.
 Indiegogo has a failure rate of 91% and Kickstarter, 56%.
-We are one of few platforms, which builds a one-to-one relationship with our project owners to ensure you succeed so that we can maintain a 100% success rate.
+We are one of few platforms, which builds a one-to-one relationship with our campaign creators to ensure you succeed so that we can maintain a 100% success rate.

-To create a sense of urgency, we implement an all-or-nothing model, which helps set targets and also offer protection to funders so that project owners are only able to collect their funds once they have met their minimum-funding goal.
+To create a sense of urgency, we implement an all-or-nothing model, which helps set targets and also offer protection to backers so that campaign creators are only able to collect their funds once they have met their minimum funding goal.
 This means that entrepreneurs are continuously motivated to ensure they succeed.
-This is also a good way of building credibility for supporters as funders are more comfortable supporting an idea that they know project owners are serious about making a reality.
+This is also a good way of building credibility for supporters as backers are more comfortable supporting an idea that they know campaign creators are serious about making a reality.

 Stripe is the most widely used merchant platform for crowdfunding and is well known due to its reputation and security.
-We want our funders and project owners to feel comfortable when exchanging money therefore we make the best technology available to you.
+We want our backers and creators to feel comfortable when exchanging money which is why we make the best technology available to you.

 We advise that you check Stripe's processing fees but on average its fixed at 2.4% + 20p.

 What are rewards?